 Instead of doing this before a judge, they do so in front of an arbitrator, often a lawyer or a retired judge who you pay.

-Most likely, if you and your spouse have each retained divorce attorneys, they decide on an appropriate choice to oversee your case.
+Most likely, if you and your spouse have each retained divorce attorneys, they will decide on an appropriate choice to oversee your case.

 Despite parallels, arbitration is usually much less formal than a courtroom setting.